PatchworkBoy/visibilityjs/README.md

 ### Other

-If you need just a files, you can take already minified packages from [github.com/ai/visibilityjs/releases](https://github.com/ai/visibilityjs/releases).
+If you need just the files, you can take pre-minified packages from [github.com/ai/visibilityjs/releases](https://github.com/ai/visibilityjs/releases).

 ## Contributing